 According to the Gothenburg website, winters in Sweden are “long and dark” where the sun may not even rise for weeks.
 It’s because of this that the nation created julmys: an enjoyable time with a mix of ancient traditions and modern customs.

-You have two options for how to celebrate the season here: big and festive or warm and cozy.
+You have 2 options for how to celebrate the season here: big and festive or warm and cozy.

 First, you could go to the Liseberg Amusement Park with thrill rides, tons of Christmas lights shining away, and booths that sell handmade garments and a multitude of sweets.
 You could even watch A Christmas Carol on ice!